Vilém Tauský: Light music

 Tauský was the first foreign conductor to conduct the Band of the Coldstream Guards in 100 years and was an instructor/adjudicator at Kneller Hall for some years, as well as an adjudicator at the annual Brass Band competitions.
 He was principal conductor of the BBC Concert Orchestra from 1956 to 1966.
 He regularly appeared with this orchestra on the BBC Light Programme's long-running weekly show Friday Night is Music Night.
 Between 1966 and 1992, he was the director of opera and head of the conducting course at the Guildhall School of Music and Drama.
 As a composer, his most popular success was the Harmonica Concertino he wrote for Tommy Reilly in 1973, which was also used for a ballet in New York.

 Andrew Lamb points out that, following his ten years with the BBC Concert Orchestra during which he raised its profile and range considerably, he was forever after branded as a light music specialist.
 He "never regained the profile he had previously enjoyed in more serious music, for which he was eminently qualified".

+Marriage and memoirs

-In 1979, Tauský published his memoirs under the title Vilém Tauský Tells his Story, which his wife Peggy Mallett co-authored.
-That same year, he was honoured as a Freeman of the City of London.
-In 1981, he was appointed a Commander of the Order of the British Empire (CBE).
-He and Mallett published the book Leoš Janáček: Leaves from his Life in 1982.
-Tauský and Mallett were married from 1948 until her death in 1982.
-He was the stepfather of her two sons, both of whom predeceased him.
-He is survived by his companion of his later years, Brenda Rayson.
+Tauský married his wife Margaret Helen Powell (then known as Peggy Mallett after a previous marriage) in 1948.
+They met while he was serving with the Free Czechoslovak Forces in Leamington Spa, and he became the stepfather of her two sons, both of whom predeceased him.
+They spent most of their marriage living in Rose Cottage, Chinnor Road, Towersey in Oxfordshire, where Margaret Tausky taught children dancing and Vilém Tauský helped establish the Towersey Festival.
+With his wife as co-author he published his memoirs under the title Vilém Tauský Tells his Story in 1978.
+That same year he was honoured as a Freeman of the City of London, and in 1981 he was appointed a Commander of the Order of the British Empire (CBE).
+He and his wife edited and translated the collection of essays and writings Leoš Janáček: Leaves from his Life, which was published in 1982.
+She died that year.
+Tauský died on 16 March 2004 in London at the age of 96, survived by his companion of his later years, Brenda Rayson.
+The Dvořák Society for Czech and Slovak Music published a tribute volume of essays to mark his centenary year in 2010.